sajalshres/statistical-modeling-and-regression/README.md

 ## Aware

-For the ISLR:
+For the ISL textbook, I am aware of:

 1. Classifiaction

+    I am aware of the general concepts of classification and why use classification methods in favor of linear regression for certain problems.
+I also have a fair understanding of the logistic regression and using various statistics to access them.
+However, I have limited experience in performing linear and quadratic discriminant analysis and want to learn and research more on the classification techniques.

 2. Linear Model Selection and Regularization

     I am aware of a general understanding of the relationship between model accuracy and its interoperability.
 I know that, in general, an increase in the model’s interoperability will decrease its accuracy and vice-versa.
 However, I often have difficulty finding the balance between accuracy and interoperability.
 Should we choose a simple linear regression model because its highly interpretable but less accurate or a non-linear model such as neural networks or support vector machines, which sometimes can be more accurate but less interpretable?
 I also understand multiple linear regression well, but I often have trouble selecting the important variables.
 I understand that various variables, such as Akaike Information Criterion (AIC), Adjusted R-Square, etc., can help us choose the best model, including forward and backward selection methods.
 As I continue learning through the class, I want to enhance my knowledge of these concepts and apply them in mini projects.

 3. Support Vector Machines

+    I have a basic understanding of support vector machines and worked with fairly simple data sets to build models using it.
+Also, I have never worked with non-linear decision boundries for the support vector machines and interested in learning more about them.

 4. Deep Learning

+    I have worked with single layer and multilayer neural networks in the past and fairly confident in solving simple problems using it.
+However, I have limited understanding of convolutional nueral network described in the textbook.

-For the Data Feminism, I am aware of:
+For the Data Feminism textbook, I am aware of:

 1. Introduction